defold/doc/docs/en/manuals/input.md

 A component's `on_input()` code can actively control whether actions should be passed on down the stack or not:

-1. If the component `on_input()` code returns `false`, or if there is no return statement in the code (an omitted return statement implies a `nil` return which is a false value in Lua) input actions will be passed on to the next game object on the input stack.
+1. If the component's `on_input()` code returns `false`, or if there is no return statement in the code (an omitted return statement implies a `nil` return which is a false value in Lua) input actions will be passed on to the next game object on the input stack.
 2. If any of a game object components' scripts return `true` in its `on_input()` then the input is consumed and not passed on to other objects further down the input stack.

 ::: sidenote